 VBA to Convert Column Number to Letter in Excel (3 Methods)

-In this section, you will learn how to convert a specific column number to letter, user-input column number to letter and create a UDF (User-Defined Function) to convert column number to letter in Excel with VBA.
+In this article, we will demonstrate how to convert a column number to its corresponding column letter in Excel with VBA code using 3 methods: converting a specific column number to its column letter, converting a user-input column number to its letter, and creating a UDF (User-Defined Function) to convert a column number to its letter.

-1. VBA to Convert a Specific Column Number to Letter in Excel
+Method 1 – VBA to Convert a Specific Column Number to Its Letter in Excel

 Steps: